Kushner says Middle East peace plan will be 'good starting point'

 “I was given the assignment of trying to find a solution between the two sides and I think what we’ll put forward is a framework that I think is realistic ... it’s executable and it’s something that I do think will lead to both sides being much better off,” Kushner said.

-The proposal, which has been delayed for a variety of reasons over the last 18 months, has two major components.
+The proposal, which has been delayed for a variety of reasons over the past 18 months, has two major components.
 It has a political piece that addresses core issues such as the status of Jerusalem, and an economic part that aims to help the Palestinians strengthen their economy.

 Kushner, who has been developing the plan with Middle East envoy Jason Greenblatt, has said the proposal is not an effort to impose U.S. will on the region.
 He has not said whether it calls for a two-state solution, a goal of past peace efforts.

+Asked about Israeli Prime Minister Benjamin Netanyahu’s vow to annex Israeli settlements in the West Bank, Kushner said once a new Israeli government has settled in, “we’ll have discussion.”
+Netanyahu was tasked with forming a new government after his success in the April 9 elections.

+“I hope both sides will take a real look at it, the Israeli side and the Palestinian side, before any unilateral steps are made,” Kushner said, adding he had not discussed the issue of settlement annexation with Netanyahu.

-Reporting by Steve Holland; Writing by David Alexander; Editing by Rosalba O'Brien
+Reporting by Steve Holland; Writing by David Alexander; Editing by Rosalba O'Brien and Peter Cooney